 Copying Commission Structures

 To make the commission the same for all employees in a commission column, place your cursor in one of the boxes in which you set your commission for an employee.
 Then click the Copy button with the Up and Down arrows next to it.
-In the example below, we were able to copy the commission of 20 dollars to the other employees.
+In the example below, we were able to copy the commission of 20 percent to the other employees.
 Commission can also be copied to other Tiers as well, using the Copy button with the Left and Right arrows next to it.

 This option allows you to enter in an Hourly Pay Rate for each employee and assign an Employee Card ID to each employee as well.
 The Employee ID Card is used for the Time Clock function of Vagaro.
 For more information on How to Clock In and Clock Out Employees, click here.

 1. Choose the employee you want to enter an hourly pay rate for, then enter the dollar amount into the box next to their name.
 Do this for all employees to ensure your payroll goes smoothly.

 2. To enter in an Employee Card ID, click into the Employee Card ID box next to the name of the employee you want to assign the card to, then scan the card using your barcode scanner.

 Click Save at the bottom of the screen once you're finished setting up your payroll.
 Click Save and Run Payroll if you are ready to run payroll.